aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/automated-install-aptos-cli.md

 id: "automated-install-aptos-cli"
 ---

-# Automated Aptos CLI Installation
+# Install CLI by script

 The `aptos` tool is a command line interface (CLI) for developing on the Aptos blockchain, debugging Move contracts, and conducting node operations.
 This document describes how to install the `aptos` CLI tool using the automated install script.